RetireFlexi

 What is the difference between Today's Money and Future Money?

-Future Money is the nominal amount you will actually receive — a pension of £30,000 per year in 20 years' time is £30,000 in Future Money.
-Today's Money adjusts that figure for inflation so you can understand what it would actually feel like to live on.
-The Dashboard shows both, because planning in inflated future numbers alone can make a retirement look more comfortable than it really is.
+Future Money is the nominal amount you will actually receive - a pension of £30,000 per year in 20 years' time is £30,000 in Future Money.
+Today's Money adjusts that for inflation so you can see what it would actually feel like to live on.
+The Dashboard shows both, because planning in future numbers alone can make a retirement look more comfortable than it really is.

 How do I save and back up my retirement plan?